gferreira/fb-variable-values/docs/measurements.md

 ![]({{ site.url }}/images/Measurements-2.png){: .img-fluid}

 new
-: Click on the button to add a new empty glyph-level measurement to the list.
+: Select two points and click on the button to add a new empty glyph-level measurement to the list.

 import
 : Import measurements from an external CSV file. *(not implemented yet)*